Death happens to all of us. It is one of life’s inevitable truths.

-Do you know what to do when a loved one dies at home?
+However, what do you do when a loved one dies at home?

-Most of us would not, especially when the person is young, seemingly healthy and it was unexpected.
-However, even it was expected due to a long illness, it is an emotionally stressful time, and thinking straight is likely a challenge.
-We have gone through this experience, adding stress to sadness.
+Most of us would not know, especially when the person is young and seemingly healthy, and it was unexpected.
+However, even if it was expected due to a long illness, it is an emotionally stressful time, and thinking straight is likely a challenge.
+We have gone through this experience, and it adds stress to sadness and grief.

 This comprehensive step-by-step checklist should guide you through the steps to take during this upsetting time.
 Bookmark this post, or put this in a safe place.